wjpowell/gxt-widgets/readme.md

-This is a collection of GXT widgets for page object.
+This is a collection of widgets which simplify the testing of GXT web applications by extending the page-object gem.

 The goal of this library is two-fold.
 One, to provide a useful set of widgets for working with standard GXT controls.
 Second, to provide examples of how to extend PageObject for interacting with complex controls.